Two-year wait for cash to help jobless in ‘levelling up’ plan because of Brexit

 It added that local councils would be able to “continue funding” schemes “otherwise at risk due to the tail off of EU funds” – but without explaining how.

-The department for levelling up, communities and housing declined to respond to the criticism that replacement funding has been shelved, pointing instead to the ‘Multiply’ adult numeracy programme, which would “equip adults with the skills they need to progress in work”.
+The Department for Levelling Up, Housing and Communities declined to respond to the criticism that replacement funding has been shelved, pointing instead to the “Multiply” adult numeracy programme, which would “equip adults with the skills they need to progress in work”.

 Ministers had pledged to match lost EU funding after Brexit – to “tackle inequality and deprivation” – but have been widely accused of breaking that promise.